Everything about the raw food diet: from basic principles to motivation. The Basics of a Raw Food Diet: A Simple Path to Health and Longevity

 Breakfast.
 2 persimmons.

 Dinner.
-Sprouted with tomato and green onions, garlic, parsley.
+Sprouted with tomato and onion, garlic, parsley.

 Afternoon snack.
 Raw carrot cutlets.